allengitpush/focal-hello-package/README.md

-B. If maintainer scipt is not automatically included in created .deb , include it manually in focal_result folder
+B. If maintainer scipt is not automatically included in created .deb , include it manually, operated in focal_result folder

         mkdir mydeb